michaelfranzl/captain-hook/README.md

 <a name="CaptainHook"></a>

 ## CaptainHook([config]) ⇒ [<code>EventEmitter</code>](#EventEmitter)
-Factory returning a plain object implementing event emission behavior.
+Factory function which returns a plain object which implements event emission behavior.

 The default method/property names for adding and removing handlers are `on()`, `off()`, and `_emit()`.
 The attached event handler functions are